WJEC AS Level Media Studies Level 3

 What comes next?

-You can progress to university courses in a media-based subject, such as TV and film studies, cultural studies or journalism, or communication related courses.
+You can progress to university courses in a media-based subject, such as TV and film studies, cultural studies or journalism, or any communication related courses.

 Have any questions or are not sure if this is the right course for you?